yiyins2/CS320-SU23/labs/dot-product-matrix-multiplication/README.md

 # Vector Dot Product and Matrix Multiplication

-In lecture, we've talked about what the dot product means to multiply a vector by a vector.
-Here, we'll review that, and also learn what it means to multiply a matrix by a vector, or a matrix by a matrix.
+In this lab, we'll implement multiplication between two vectors (dot product), a matrix and a vector, and two matrices.

 ### 1. Dot Product of Two Vectors
+Vectors are arrays of dimension 1.
+Dot product of two vectors is the sum of all elementwise multiplication.
 Complete the following function so that it compute the dot product of two vectors:

 ```python
 def v_v_dot_product(v1, v2):